With this feature, hosts can be monitored using anomaly detection.

 With the anomaly detection feature, metrics are judged to be abnormal or not based on machine learning (specifically, Gaussian mixture distribution).
 Gaussian mixture distribution considers multiple distributions, therefore it’s possible to handle cases where there is multimodality in server load (eg: weekday/weekend or daytime/nighttime).

 In alerts for anomaly detection within the role, a graph is displayed that shows the most differential metrics of the corresponding host.
-This graph will be displayed in every type of notification and can be used for the initial stage response to a failure (This is an experimental feature and does not necessarily signify the root cause of the failure).
+This graph will be displayed in every type of notification and can be used for the initial stage response to a failure (This does not necessarily signify the root cause of the failure).

 Configure a monitor for anomaly detection for roles

 Go to the Monitors screen, located on the left side menu, and click the “Add Monitor” button.
 Open the "Anomaly Detection for roles" tab and the following items will be displayed.
 Fill in a value/name for each item and click “Create”.

 - Target role: Select the Service or Role you would like to monitor